Moonveil-Kanata/muragraylevelfix-deck/README.md

 1. Boot to the game mode
 2. Press ``•••`` Disable frame limit and set to 60hz (**For less mura as possible**)
 3. Press ``STEAM`` Button → Settings → Developer → Activate ``Disable Mura Compensation`` (**For perfect black**)
-4. Enjoy, read troubleshoot for advanced stuff
+5. Enjoy, read troubleshoot for advanced stuff
+> [!NOTE]
+> Enable Developer mode Settings → System → ``Enable Developer Mode``

-## Troubleshoot
+# Troubleshoot
-### Emu Deck
+## Emu Deck
 For Emu Deck after a couple test logging, it seems .appimage apps keep reading the x86 lib while they're running on x64.
 This method will make all emudeck emulators work with vkbasalt.

 1. Find "/home/deck/.local/share/vulkan/implicit_layer.d/"
 2. rename file "vkBasalt.x86.json" to "vkBasalt.x86.json.bak"

-### HDR Games
+## HDR Games
 HDR game have pale base rgb and higher mura-effect.
+So we will use different shader.
-So use this as launch-command per-game with active HDR compatible games.
+Set this as launch-command per-game with active compatible HDR games.
 ```
 VKBASALT_CONFIG_FILE=/home/deck/.config/vkBasalt/vkBasalt_HDR.conf %command%
 ```

-### Auto HDR Games
+## Auto HDR Games
 For some of you using auto hdr reshade(non vkbasalt) from here https://www.reddit.com/r/SteamDeck/comments/1b4rbd8/auto_hdr_works_on_steam_deck_now/

-you can apply this command per-game
+You can apply this command per-game for another different shader
 ```
 VKBASALT_CONFIG_FILE=/home/deck/.config/vkBasalt/vkBasalt_AutoHDR.conf %command%
 ```

-### OpenGL | Gamescope
+## OpenGL | Reshade on Gamescope Game Mode
-If you have opengl games
+As this is using gamescope compositor itself, then it works on everything.
+OpenGL, nested desktop, you name it.
+But cannot works globally.
+Need to set the launch options per-game.
 ```
 bash -c "DISPLAY=:0 xprop -root -f GAMESCOPE_RESHADE_EFFECT 8s -set GAMESCOPE_RESHADE_EFFECT 'NearBlackMura_Fix.fx'; %command%; DISPLAY=:0 xprop -root -remove GAMESCOPE_RESHADE_EFFECT"
 ```